OtienoKeith/ai-tools-scout/README.md

 # AI Tools Scout 🔍

 A modern web application that helps you discover the best AI tools for any task.
-Simply describe what you need help with, and AI Tools Scout will search the web to find the most relevant AI tools, complete with descriptions, pricing information, and direct links to pricing pages.
+Simply describe what you need help with, and AI Tools Scout will search a curated database to find the most relevant AI tools, complete with descriptions, pricing information, and direct links to pricing pages.

 ## ✨ Features